tier4/scenario_simulator_v2/docs/developer_guide/NPCBehavior.md

 ## Vehicle NPC (with Do-Nothing)

-When this behavior is used, entity can only be moved by specifying its pose, velocity, acceleration, jerk, etc. via the setEntityStatus function, etc.
+When this behavior is used, entity can only be moved by specifying its pose, velocity, acceleration, jerk, etc. via the `API::setEntityStatus` function, etc.
 When using this behavior, any consistency in physical behavior is ignored.
 Changes in posture, velocity, acceleration, and jerk over time will not occur.
-The EntityStatus value will continue to be the value specified and updated via the setEntityStatus function, etc.
+The EntityStatus value will continue to be the value specified and updated via the `API::setEntityStatus` function, etc.
 This behavior was developed primarily to drive the simulator from Autoware rosbag data.

 ## Pedestrian NPC (with Behavior-Tree)